 India should have understood Pakistan's design long back when it had sent tribal invaders into Jammu and Kashmir after its independence in 1947, he said.
 Pakistan has become a threat to humanity by arming, training and financing terrorists, he said.

-However, India's patience ran out with the Pahalgam terror atatives and wives faced.
-They will carry it with them for the rest of their lives," he said.
+However, India's patience ran out with the Pahalgam terror attack, he said

-The anguish that others are feeling, he is also feeling, Owaisi said, describing the killings of Pahalgam as "military style execution" in the most barbaric fashion, with men being shot at point blank range so much so that their faces
+The anguish that others are feeling, he is also feeling, Owaisi said, describing the killings of Pahalgam as "military style execution" in the most barbaric fashion, with men being shot at point blank range so much so that their faces were disfigured.